 In certain circumstances, it is possible for divorced people to be married in church.
 In other cases, or if you prefer, we can arrange a wedding blessing service to follow a civil ceremony and this can have most of the elements of a wedding service except for the legal requirements.

-Everything that is legally required will cost less than £500 but most couples do choose optional extras such as a choir, the organ, bells etc. which can increase costs to about £850.
+Everything that is legally required will cost just over £500 and some couples do choose optional extras such as a choir, the organ, bells etc. which can increase costs to about £850.
 This can all be discussed with the minister.
 Please use the contact page to get in touch.